ionic-team/stencil-site/src/docs/guides/style-guide.md

 ### HTML tag

 #### Prefix
 The prefix has a major role when you are creating a collection of components intended to be used across different projects, like [@ionic/core](https://www.npmjs.com/package/@ionic/core).
-Web Components are not scoped because they are globally declared within the webpage, which means an "unique" prefix is needed to prevent collisions.
-The prefix is also able help to quickly identify the collection of an component.
+Web Components are not scoped because they are globally declared within the webpage, which means a "unique" prefix is needed to prevent collisions.
+The prefix also helps to quickly identify the collection a component is part of.
 Additionally, web components are required to contain a "-" dash within the tag name, so using the first section to namespace your components is a natural fit.

 We do not recommend using "stencil" as prefix, since Stencil DOES NOT emit stencil components, but rather the output is standards compliant web components.